bigbott/refreshed/example/example.md

 In this example you will learn the basics of GetX.
 You will see how much easier it is to code with this framework, and you will know what problems GetX proposes to solve.

 If the default Flutter application were rewritten with Getx, it would have only a few lines of code.
 The Getx state manager is easier than using setState.
-You just need to add a ".obs" at the end of your variable, and wrap the widget you want to change within a Obx().
+You just need to add a ".obs" at the end of your variable, and wrap the widget you want to change within an Obx().

 ```dart
 void main() => runApp(MaterialApp(home: Home()));